ecomfe/echarts-stat/README.md

 #### Examples

- When using ECharts bar chart to draw the histogram, we must notice that, setting the xAxis scale is true.
+ When using ECharts bar chart to draw the histogram, we must notice that, setting the `xAxis.scale` as `true`.

 ```html
 <script src='https://cdn.bootcss.com/echarts/3.4.0/echarts.js'></script>